 Click on Africa Day 2019 below for details this years vibrant programme of events.

 Africa Day 2019

-To mark Africa Day 2019 in Cork, we have a fun-filled line up of events to celebrate the diversity and unity of Cork’s African community.
+To mark Africa Day 2019 in Cork, a fun-filled line up of events were organised to celebrate the diversity and unity of Cork’s African community.

 Africa Day 2019 - Programme of Events